BloodredX/FreelookPlusPlus/README.md

 - **Hold to Freelook**: Hold Left Alt to temporarily enable freelook mode
 - **Toggle Freelook**: Press F6 to toggle freelook mode on/off
+- **Perspective Toggle Control**: Configure what happens when you try to change perspective (F5) while freelook is toggled
 - **Configuration Screen**: Press F7 to access comprehensive settings
 - **Smooth Camera Movement**: Enhanced camera controls with configurable sensitivity
 - **Customizable Settings**: Adjust sensitivity, invert Y-axis, and more